Skip to content

 Infrastructure as Code with Terraform & Jenkins ๐ŸŒ

-This tutorial walks through a declarative Jenkins pipeline (45-Jenkinsfile-terraform) that orchestrates the provisioning and teardown of infrastructure using Terraform across different environments (dev, qa, prod).
+This tutorial walks through a declarative Jenkins pipeline (45-Jenkinsfile-terraform) that orchestrates the provisioning of infrastructure using Terraform across different environments (dev, qa, prod).

 ๐Ÿ“Š Pipeline Overview